jluebeck/FaNDOM/README.md

 ## About

 FaNDOM performs alignment of Bionano Saphyr optical map molecules and contigs to a reference, using a seed-based filter.
 FaNDOM is implemented in C++ and supports multithreading.
-Currently, FaNDOM is available for beta testing.

 FaNDOM is developed by Siavash Raeisi Dehkordi and Jens Luebeck.